 It will take you some time to get the hang of the basic controls.

-When it comes to really powerful devices with high coverage, this model from Midland is a real beast.
+When it comes to powerful devices with great coverage, this model from Midland is a real beast.
 With an exceptional operating range of 36 miles, it blows any other device out of the water.
 On top of that, you are getting not only one but 3 powerful radios in a single package.
 There's really not much more you could ask from a portable walkie-talkie set.

 UHF (FRS, GMRS)